Skip to content

 While there are many reasons to buy home insurance, here are the top 5 reasons why:

-3. Your mortgage lender needs it.
+3. Your mortgage lender requires it.

 5. Peace of mind: you want to worry less about the “what ifs.”